CrimsonChin/BrianDuckCMD/README.md

 1. It takes 4 Legs and 1 Top to build a table.
 2. Workbenches are small.
 They can hold all sorts of items but to build a table Brian needs room to work.
 The workbench can only have the exact materials.
 3. Brian can only carry one item at a time... he's a duck, he's not exactly strong.
 4. When Brian takes an item from a workbench he picks the smallest items first.
 They are stacked very carefully.
-If a workbench has 1 Table, 3 Tops and 2 Legs
+For example, assuming  a workbench has 1 Table, 3 Tops and 2 Legs:
   1. Brian would first pick up and move the legs
   2. Then he'd pick up a Table Top
   3. Finally Brian would be able to move the table